 Not a cheap product by any means.
 POC don’t do cheap.
 All of their gear is uncompromising and cutting edge, utilising the skills and knowledge of people at the very top of the game.
 This all costs money.

-The Octal road cycling helmet is classic POC.
+The Octal road cycling helmet (this is an old post and the linked content no longer exists) is classic POC.
 Entering a new market – road cycling – and pretty much ignoring the accepted trends and limitations.
 Boldly starting a new style aesthetic as well as offering increased function and performance.

 The Octal looked like no other road helmet when it came out.
 But now there are more and more companies aping its looks every season.